Oghenetega16/leap-year-checker/README.md

-#The leap year checker program determines whether agiven year is a leap year or not.
+#The leap year checker program determines whether a given year is a leap year or not.